 Do I Need to Worry about Spinal Stenosis?

 The cervical spinal canal runs through your neck in the middle of your spinal column.
-Composed of vertebral bones, discs, ligaments, muscle and other connective tissue, your spine protects the spinal cord that passes through it from the base of your brain to your sacrum.
-Your spinal cord is the central part of your central nervous system, allowing you to feel, move, and also control other body functions.
+Composed of vertebral bones, discs, ligaments, muscle, and other connective tissue, your spine protects the spinal cord that passes through it from the base of your brain to your sacrum.
+Your spinal cord is the central part of your central nervous system, allowing you to feel, move, and control other body functions.

 Normally, your spinal canal provides enough room for you to bend and move without hampering your spinal cord.
 But the cervical spine is the narrowest part of your spine — and the least protected.
 Cervical spinal stenosis causes neck pain whenever you move.
 It impacts select nerves or groups of nerves in your neck, leading to nerve problems and pain.

 If you suffer from persistent pain or numbness around your cervical spine, visit New Jersey neurosurgeon Dr. Branko Skovrlj.
 The founder of NU-Spine, The Minimally Invasive Spine Surgery Institute, a state-of-the-art spine center in Edison, New Jersey, Dr. Skovrlj is the leading neurosurgeon in the region.
 He has access to the latest spinal diagnostics and treatment practices, ensuring you get the most effective treatment.

 Cervical spinal stenosis is a medical condition that narrows in the spinal canal in your neck.
 When this happens, the canal squeezes and compresses your spinal cord, which can have disastrous consequences.
 It causes debilitating pain, stiffness, numbness, or weakness in your neck and arms.
 If you have lumbar stenosis, in contrast, you likely feel the effects in your lower back, buttocks and legs.